evolbioinfo/pastml/examples/HIV1C/README.md

 which in turn updated the data from [Jung *et al.*, 2012](https://doi.org/10.1371/journal.pone.0033579).

-We extended the alignment used by Chevenet *et al.* with HIV-1C pol sequences from the latest (2017) pol alignment in the Los Alamos HIV database [[Kuiken *et al.*, 2003](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2613779/)], hence adding 583 new sequence.
+We extended the alignment used by Chevenet *et al.* with HIV-1C pol sequences from the latest (2017) pol alignment in the Los Alamos HIV database [[Kuiken *et al.*, 2003](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2613779/)], hence adding 583 new sequences.
 Addition of the new sequences was performed using MAFFT multiple sequence alignment program with --add option [[Katoh *et al.*, 2013](http://doi.org/10.1093/molbev/mst010)].

 The final alignment contains 3,619 HIV-1C pol sequences, plus 35 outgroup reference sequences from the non-C subtypes.